 Tsitsipas beats Thiem in 3 sets to win ATP Finals title

-Tsitsipas beats Thiem in 3 sets to win ATP Finals titleStefanos Tsitsipas of Greece holds up the trophy and celebrates after defeating Austria's Dominic Thiem in the final of the ATP World Finals tennis match at the O2 arena in London, Sunday, Nov.
+Tsitsipas beats Thiem in 3 sets to win ATP Finals titleStefanos Tsitsipas of Greece drops his racquet as he wins and defeats Austria's Dominic Thiem in their ATP World Finals singles final tennis match at the O2 arena in London, Sunday, Nov.
 17, 2019.
 (AP Photo/Kirsty Wigglesworth)

 LONDON (AP) -- Three years after coming to the ATP Finals as a hitting partner to the top pros, Stefanos Tsitsipas is leaving the tournament as champion.